Legally Reviewed by Matthew Dolman

 - Wrongful Death: In tragic cases, damages can help support the surviving family

-Your attorney will use their knowledge from past cases, along with experts, to assess the full impact of the abuse and fight for every dollar you deserve.
+Your attorney and legal team will use their knowledge from past cases, along with experts, to assess the full impact of the abuse and fight for every dollar you deserve.

 How We Support Clients Every Step of the Way

 Filing a lawsuit might sound overwhelming.
 We understand that.
-That’s why our attorneys handle the hard parts and walk with you every step of the way.
+That’s why our trauma-informed legal team handles the hard parts and walks with you every step of the way.
 We will:

 - Investigate your case thoroughly.